Search over 1.4 million articles by over 600 experts

 Chickens, Chang Mai, Thailand

-Different animals were domesticated in different parts of the world at different times.
-The following table describes when and where different animals were turned from wild beasts to be hunted or avoided, into animals we could live with and rely on.
-The table summarizes the current understandings of the earliest likely domestication date for each of the animal species, and a very rounded figure for when that might have happened.
-Live links on the table lead to additional information on the specific animals.
+Different animals were domesticated in different parts of the world at different times by different cultures and different economies and climates.
+The following table describes the latest information on when scholars believe different animals were turned from wild beasts to be hunted or avoided, into animals we could live with and rely on.
+The table summarizes the current understandings of the earliest likely domestication date for each of the animal species and a very rounded figure for when that might have happened.
+Live links on the table lead to in-depth personal histories of our collaborations with specific animals.

 Domestication Table